 Critical to this mission is the role of in-service and experienced teachers in providing relevant and critical perspective to our work.
 The 2018–19 Teacher Advisory Council is a 20-member board that supports NHC Education for a one-year term of service.
-Chosen to represent multiple disciplines in the humanities, these teacher leaders accept an active role in the development, evaluation, and promotion of National Humanities Center materials and projects.
+Chosen to represent multiple disciplines in the humanities, these teacher leaders accept an active role in the development, evaluation, and promotion of National Humanities Center educational materials and projects.

 Teacher Advisory Council Members, 2018–19